adj59-dev/adj59-dev.github.io/_posts/2025-07-28-nielsen-and-chuang:-chapter-2.md

 Therefore $\braket{\psi \vert E \otimes I \vert \psi}$ is the same for all four Bell states.

-If Alice's qubit was intercepted on its way to Bob, the person who intercepted it would not be able to infer anything from it since, as was just demonstrated, both qubits need to be measured inorder to distinguish between the different states.
+If Alice's qubit was intercepted on its way to Bob, the person who intercepted it would not be able to infer anything from it since, as was just demonstrated, both qubits need to be measured in order to distinguish between the different states.

 | [Back to top](#top) | [Solutions Index](https://adj59-dev.github.io/solutions-index/) | [Blog Archive](https://adj59-dev.github.io/archive.html) |